andygrunwald/things-with-buzzers-hardware/README.md

-# Things with buzzers: Hardware
+# things with buzzers: Hardware

 Build your own hardware game show buzzers and do [awesome things](#things-you-can-do-with-buzzers) with it! 🚀